skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

    * G goes to D0
    * DP (decimal point) goes to 8th bit I/O 7
      * I might have damaged D7 of the EEPROM and always have a high value for D7 and we don't use decimals anyway so I'll tie them both to ground.
-     * Update: it was a bug in the code that always skept
+     * Update: it was a bug in the code that always skept the msb, just had to fix the "foor loop" boundaries.
 4. Connect all 7-display segments A's with A's, B's with B's... such that all 3 LEDs are getting the same EEPROM signals
 5. Build a [astable 555 timer](#astable-555-timer) clock that we will use to cycle through the LED displays
    * Connect ground and power